Enter your email here to receive Weekly Wide-Awake

 Katherine May as quoted in Kate Kalloway’s Guardian book review Wintering review – learning to love the cold

 I am someone who welcomes wintering.
-Generally speaking, I am grateful, I pay attention, and I pray.
-(I think that is a good wintering start.)
-It is because I embrace wintering that I know in my bones it is not easy.
+Generally speaking, I am grateful, pay attention, and pray.
+(That is a good wintering start.)
+Because I embrace wintering, I know it is not easy in my bones.
 Our world is not built to winter.
 It all goes too fast.
 Relationships stay too shallow.
-Our chests literally forget how to breathe deeply.
-Why love the cold when paying attention may be painful, reflection may teach us things we don’t want to learn, and praying may leave us disappointed and isolated?
-Ultimately, loving cold is about loving life itself.
+Our chests forget how to breathe deeply.
+Why love wintering when paying attention may be painful, reflection may teach us things we don’t want to learn, and praying may leave us disappointed and isolated.
+Ultimately, wintering is about loving life itself.

 Kalloway writes, “Later, she [May] considers Carol Ann Duffy’s moving line: ‘Some days, although we cannot pray, a prayer utters itself’, and buttresses it with her own experience: May explains ‘For my own part, they [prayers] open up a space in which to host thoughts that I would otherwise find silly or ridiculous: that voiceless awe at the passing of time.
 The way everything changes.
 The way everything stays the same.
 The way those things are bigger than I am, and more than I can hold.'”
-Embracing the bigness of it all.
-Wrapping our arms around noise and silence, stillness and change, and beginnings and ends.
-Finding comfort in uncertainty, as we know growth is part of life.
+We embrace the bigness of it all and wrap our arms around noise, silence, stillness, change, and beginnings and ends.
+Finding comfort in uncertainty, as we know, growth is part of life.
 Granting grace to ourselves and others.
-That is the what it means to love the cold.
+That is what it means to winter.

 About Katie